RedisTimeSeries/RedisTimeSeries/docs/commands/ts.create.md

 Optional args:

-- `RETENTION` _retentionPeriod_ - Maximum age for samples compared to last event time (in milliseconds).
+- `RETENTION` _retentionPeriod_ - Maximum age for samples compared to highest reported timestamp (in milliseconds).

+   Samples are expired based solely on the difference between their timestamp and the timestamps passed to [TS.ADD](/commands/ts.add/), [TS.MADD](/commands/ts.madd/), [TS.INCRBY](/commands/ts.incrby/), and [TS.DECRBY](/commands/ts.decrby/).
+When none of these functions are called - samples won't expire.

-   When set to 0, the series is not trimmed.
+   When set to 0: samples will never expire.

    When not specified: set to the global [RETENTION_POLICY](/docs/stack/timeseries/configuration/#retention_policy) configuration of the database (which, by default, is 0).